🎽

 Note

-In this step, you'll learn how to use ngrok to set up a public HTTPS domain that connects to your local Hydrogen application.
+In this step, you'll learn how to use to set up a public HTTPS domain that connects to your local Hydrogen application.

 1 - Set up ngrok